Plinky / Plinky+ Manual

 Degree

-Shift Bottom hold Degree tap Think of this as a quantized pitch control, that transposes plinky in such a way that all the notes stay in the same scale.
+Shift Bottom hold Degree tap Think of this as a quantized pitch control, that transposes Plinky in such a way that all the notes stay in the same scale.
 In other words, it changes which degree of the scale is played, but not the root of the scale itself.

 Octave

 Shift Top hold Octave tap Use this to quickly change pitch, quantised to octaves.
+This is a great parameter to use with Plinky's built-in randomisation feature (Dice pad).

 Scale

-Shift Bottom hold Scale tap Selects which scale of notes plinky uses.
+Shift Bottom hold Scale tap Selects which scale of notes Plinky uses.

 The following Scales are available: